January 2015 Speaker of the United States House of Representatives election: Republican dissent

 Republican lawmakers took to social media to find support for a new speaker of the House.
 On January 6, Randy Weber tweeted support for Louis Gohmert in an attempt to take votes from John Boehner.
 Justin Amash went on Facebook to rally for support for a new candidate.
 He stated that the Republican Majority in Congress would have more leverage against Barack Obama with a new speaker.
 Thomas Massie of Kentucky told reporters they wanted to push to vote to a second ballot.
 A second ballot for the speaker of the House had not happened since 1923.

 Election of the speaker

 The vote count in the January 6, 2015, speaker of the House election was:

+Boehner did not cast a vote in the election, while Pelosi did.

 Representatives voting for someone other than their party's speaker nominee were: